Aadhaar: Feasibility concerns

 On 9 November 2012 the National Institute of Public Finance and Policy (NIPFP) published a paper titled A cost-benefit analysis of Aadhaar.
 The paper claimed that by 2015–2016 the benefits of the project would surpass the costs, and by 2020–2021 the total benefit would be ₹251 billion against a total expenditure of ₹48.35 billion.
 The benefits would come from plugging leakages in various subsidy and social benefit schemes.

 On 2 February 2013 Reetika Khera, a development economist at IIT Delhi, published a paper in the Economic and Political Weekly titled A 'Cost-Benefit' Analysis of UID, in response to the cost-benefit analysis published by NIPFP.
 She argued that the seemingly large benefits were based 'almost entirely on unrealistic assumptions' and outdated data.
 The paper pointed to how the relative cost-effectiveness of Aadhaar in comparison with alternative technologies – the basic premise of any cost-benefit analysis – was entirely ignored.
 Further, concerns regarding a possible conflict of interest were also raised.
 In March 2016 the International Institute for Sustainable Development released a report that the benefit from Aadhaar-linked LPG subsidy scheme for 2014–2015 was ₹140 million and for 2015–2016 was ₹1.21 billion.
 These sums were much lower than the number stated by Finance Minister Jaitley in the Lok Sabha.
 He had said in March 2016 that the government had saved ₹150 billion from the scheme.
 The paper said that the government was also including the savings from the efforts of oil marketing companies (OMCs) prior to the introduction of Aadhaar.
 The method used by the OMCs to weed out duplicates and ghost customers was 15–20 times more effective than the Aadhaar-based method.
-It has to be noted that the savings of ₹150 billion from the scheme was not claimed by the government to be from LPG subsidy alone, but by plugging leaks and checking corruption with the help of Aadhaar in all the schemes administered by the government of India.
+The savings of ₹150 billion from the scheme was not claimed by the government to be from LPG subsidy alone, but by plugging leaks and checking corruption with the help of Aadhaar in all the schemes administered by the government of India.